-Here Butler insists that the object of self-love is one's own happiness as such; selflove need not involve any particular "perception" of what concrete external goods one's happiness will involve, as is shown by the case of the man who toils laboriously "upon promise of a great reward" without knowing what the reward will be.
+Here Butler insists that the object of self-love is one's own happiness as such; self-love need not involve any particular "perception" of what concrete external goods one's happiness will involve, as is shown by the case of the man who toils laboriously "upon promise of a great reward" without knowing what the reward will be.
 Moreover, he insists that one's happiness is something "internal": that is, it is purely a mental state, not a state of the external world.
 Self-love seeks particular external goods only as a means to this internal state of happiness.

 By contrast, the objects of the particular passions are "external objects", which are desired simply for their own sake, and not merely as means to happiness or pleasure.
 He offers a famous but obscure argument for the conclusion that the particular passions must be conceived in this way: "That all particular appetites and passions are towards external things themselves, distinct from the pleasure arising from them, is manifested from hence; that there could not be this pleasure, were it not for that prior suitableness between the object and the passion: there could be no enjoyment or delight from one thing more than another, from eating food more than from swallowing a stone, if there were not an affection or appetite to one thing more than another" (XI.6).
-Butler is sometimes interpreted here as identifying pleasure or enjoyment or delight with the satisfaction of a desire.31 Now, it certainly seems true that if there are to be any satisfied desires at all, there must be desires for something other than just for the satisfaction of desires as such.
-So if this identification of pleasure with the satisfaction of desire is correct, then Butler's argument is sound.
+Butler is sometimes interpreted here as identifying pleasure or enjoyment or delight with the satisfaction of a desire.
+Now, it certainly seems true that if there are to be any satisfied desires at all, there must be desires for something other than just for the satisfaction of desire is correct, then Butler's argument is sound.